mortenalbertsen/DataPipelines/README.md

+## Current progress

+- Ingestion of raw data into database
+  - Currently bothered by a unicode-parsing error when ingesting csv-file
+- Transformation of data into desired format
+  - Implementation not begun
+-

 ## Realize the following - and avoid frustration!

 - The database used by AirFlow (in-memory or persisted) backs AirFlow itself, *but has nothing to do with the storage of the (if any) data-tasks carried out by workflows managed by AirFlow*.